My Guide To Scotland

 Another popular use is for drunken bullfighting when holidaying on the Spanish Costas.

-There are some wonderful new designs and tartans for the discerning tourist.
-The illustration below shows our model wearing the latest shocking pink creation woven from fabric that was first used on Several Apollo space missions.
+There are some wonderful new designs and tartans specifically targeted at the discerning tourist.
+The illustration below shows our model wearing the latest shocking pink creation woven from fabric that was first used for the Apollo space missions.